lab11/gateway/notes/gateway-data-format.md

 creates MQTT topics where each topic is a data type.
 If an application wants, say, power data, it subscribes to only the `power_data` topic.

+In practice, is this different than Method 2?